fontanf/localsearchsolver/README.md

 ## Sequencing module

 A specific implementation is also available for sequencing problems.
-The neighborhoods, crossovers and perturbations are already implemented.
-It is only required to provide an `append(sequence_data, j)` method to use them:
+The neighborhoods, perturbations and crossovers are already implemented.
+It is only required to provide a `void append(SequenceData&, ElementId) const` method to use them.

+Following the framework described in "A unified solution framework for multi-attribute vehicle routing problems" (Vidal et al., 2014) [DOI](https://doi.org/10.1016/j.ejor.2013.09.045) , more efficient neighborhood explorations can be obtained by providing either a `void concatenate(SequenceData&, const SequenceData&) const` method or a `GlobalCost global_cost_concatenate(SequenceData&, const SequenceData&) const` method (when it is possible).

+In case the `GlobalCost global_cost_concatenate(SequenceData&, const SequenceData&) const` method is provided, the `Swap` and `Reverse` neighborhoods won't take much avantage of it.
+Therefore, it might be better to disable these neighborhoods, in particular when optimizing a single sequence.

 * Local search neighborhoods:
   * Intra:
     * Shift a block of `k` consecutive elements